AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/system-settings/key-profiles.md

 [Video covering Key Profiles](https://youtu.be/CxHQV4sP_sA?t=20)

-To create or edit a profile, switch to System mode then select \[Key Profiles\].
+To create or edit a profile, switch to System mode then select <Keys.SoftKey>Key Profiles</Keys.SoftKey>.
 You can then use the Manage Profiles menu to View, Edit, Add, Delete or Rename profiles.

 You can also create or edit key profiles in the <Keys.SoftKey>Handle</Keys.SoftKey> tab of